Skip to main content

 Replace a node in cluster with one or more shards – You can either use backup and restore or scale-out followed by a scale-in to replace the nodes.

 For Memcached, you can just delete and re-create the clusters.
-Post replacement, your instance should no longer have a scheduled event associated with it.
+Post-replacement, your instance should no longer have a scheduled event associated with it.

 Yes, you can change your cluster’s maintenance window.
 For changing your maintenance window to a more convenient time later, you can use the API (ModifyCacheCluster or ModifyReplicationGroup) or click on Modify in the ElastiCache Management Console.

-Once you change your maintenance window, ElastiCache service will schedule your node for maintenance during the newly specified window.
+Once you change your maintenance window, ElastiCache will schedule your node for maintenance during the newly specified window.
 Please see examples on how the changes take effect below.

-Let's say, currently it's Thursday, 11/09, at 1500 and the next maintenance window is Friday, 11/10, at 1700.
+For example, let's say it's Thursday 11/09 at 1500 and the next maintenance window is Friday 11/10,at 1700.
 Following are 3 scenarios with their outcomes:

 • You change your maintenance window to Friday at 1600 (after the current date time and before the next scheduled maintenance window).
-The node will be replaced on Friday, 11/10, at 1600.
+The node will be replaced on Friday 11/10 at 1600.

 • You change your maintenance window to Saturday at 1600 (after the current date time and after the next scheduled maintenance window).
-The node will be replaced on Saturday, 11/11, at 1600.
+The node will be replaced on Saturday 11/11 at 1600.

-• You change your maintenance window to Wednesday at 1600 (earlier in the week than the current date time).
-The node will be replaced next Wednesday, 11/15, at 1600.
+• You change your maintenance window to Wednesday 11/18 at 1600 (earlier in the week than the current date time).
+The node will be replaced next Wednesday 11/8 at 1600.

 These replacements are needed to apply mandatory software updates to your underlying host.
 The updates help strengthen our security, reliability, and operational performance.

 We may replace multiple nodes from the same cluster depending on the cluster configuration while maintaining cluster stability.
 For sharded clusters, we try not to replace multiple nodes in the same shard at a time.
 In addition, we try not to replace majority of the master nodes in the cluster across all the shards.
+For non-sharded clusters, we will attempt to stagger node replacements over the maintenance window as much as possible to continue maintaining cluster stability.

-Yes, it is possible that these nodes will be replaced at the same time, if your maintenance window for these clusters is configured to be the same.
+Yes, it is possible that these nodes will be replaced at the same time if your maintenance window for these clusters is configured to be the same.